onap/integration/docs/docs_vFW_CNF_CDS.rst

         }
     }

-The *component-k8s-config-template* that stands behind creation of configuration template has input parameters that can be passed directly (checked in the first order) or can be taken from the *resource-assignment-map* parameter which can be a result of associated *component-resource-resolution* result, like in vFW CNF use case their values are resolved on vf-module level dedicated for config-assign and config-deploy resource assignment step.
+The *component-k8s-config-template* that stands behind creation of configuration template has input parameters that can be passed directly (checked in the first order) or can be taken from the *resource-assignment-map* parameter which can be a result of associated *component-resource-resolution* result, like in vFW CNF use case their values are resolved on vf-module level dedicated for *config-assign* and *config-deploy* resource assignment step.
 The *component-k8s-config-template* inputs are following:

-- k8s-rb-definition-name - the name under which RB definition was created - **VF Module Model Invariant ID** in ONAP
+- k8s-rb-definition-name [string] - (mandatory) the name under which RB definition was created - **VF Module Model Invariant ID** in ONAP
-- k8s-rb-definition-version - the version of created RB definition name - **VF Module Model Customization ID**  in ONAP
+- k8s-rb-definition-version [string] - (mandatory) the version of created RB definition name - **VF Module Model Customization ID**  in ONAP
-- k8s-rb-config-template-name - (mandatory) the name of the configuration template under which it will be created in k8s plugin.
+- k8s-rb-config-template-name [string] - (mandatory) the name of the configuration template under which it will be created in k8s plugin.
 Other parameters are required only when configuration template must be uploaded because it does not exist yet
-- k8s-rb-config-template-source - the source of config template content - name of the artifact of the configuration template.
-If missing *k8s-rb-config-template-name* is treated as a source
+- k8s-rb-config-template-source [string] - the source of config template content - name of the artifact of the configuration template.
+When missing, the main definition helm package will be used as a configuration template source (since Jakarta release).
-- resource-assignment-map - result of the associated resource assignment step - it may deliver values of inputs if they are not specified directly
+- resource-assignment-map [json] - result of the associated resource assignment step - it may deliver values of inputs if they are not specified directly
-- artifact-prefix-names - (mandatory) the list of artifact prefixes like for resource-assigment step in the resource-assigment workflow or its subset
+- artifact-prefix-names [list<string>] - (mandatory) the list of artifact prefixes like for resource-assigment step in the resource-assigment workflow or its subset

 In our case the *component-k8s-config-template* component receives all the inputs from the dedicated resource-assignment process  *config-setup* that is responsible for resolution of all the inputs for configuration templating.
 This process generates data for *helm_vpkg* prefix and such one is specified in the list of prefixes of the configuration template component.
 It means that configuration template will be prepared only for vPKG function.